 Figure 4.
-Immunomodulatory properties of UC-MSCs when incubated with different media compositions for the final 48 h of conditioning for the purpose of EV harvest. +FBS indicates media with 10% FBS, +dUC-FBS represents FBS which was depleted by differential ultracentrifugation, +UF-FBS represents FBS which was depleted by ultrafiltration, and -FBS represents base media without FBS supplementation.
-(A) Percentage of IDO positive cells of biological replicates (n = 4) expressed as mean (middle), minimum (bottom), and maximum (top); (B) percentage of IDO positive cells of individual donors; (C) percentage PBMC suppression of biological replicates (n = 4) expressed as mean (middle), minimum (bottom), and maximum (top); and (D) percentage PBMC suppression of individual donors (n = 3, experimental replicates) placed under the different media compositions.
+Immunomodulatory properties of UC-MSCs when incubated with different media compositions for the final 48 h of conditioning for the purpose of EV harvest. +FBS indicates media with 10% FBS, +dUC-FBS represents FBS which was depleted by differential ultracentrifugation, +UF-FBS represents FBS which was depleted by ultrafiltration, and −FBS represents base media without FBS supplementation.
+(A) Percentage of IDO positive cells of biological replicates (n = 4), when activated with IFN-ƴ, expressed as mean (middle), minimum (bottom), and maximum (top); (B) percentage of IDO positive cells of individual donors when activated with IFN-ƴ; (C) percentage PBMC suppression of biological replicates (n = 4) expressed as mean (middle), minimum (bottom), and maximum (top); and (D) percentage PBMC suppression of individual donors (n = 3, experimental replicates) placed under the different media compositions.

 2.5.
 UC-MSC EV Enriched Conditioned Media Attributes after Incubation with EV-Depleted Media